mmvrstudio/REGEX-Tutorial_for_Beginners/README.md

         - In our Hex Value regular expression we have
         * {6} (Hex Triplet Format) and
         * {3} (Shorthand Hex Format)
-    This indicates that the length of the component preceding these quantifiers should be 6 for {6} and 3 for {3}.
+    The length of the component preceding these quantifiers should be 6 for {6} and 3 for {3}.
           ----> Hex Triplet Formats Include: #000000, #FFFFFFF, #0099CC
           ----> Shorthand Hex Format: #000, #FFF, #09C (the hex triplet format would just double each character: #09C -> #0099CC)